india-u-19-win-ofc-youth-development-tournament-2019-vanuatu | Goal.com

 Though Vikram did make amends for his earlier miss and headed in a Gurkirat cross in the 88th minute to seal the win and the championship.

-India has been drawn into Group F alongside hosts Saudi Arabia, Uzbekistan and Afghanistan for the AFC qualifiers and also partook in another exposure trip in July where they played friendlies against Oman, Jordan and Kocaelispor's U-19 teams.
+Pinto's boys are currently preparing for the AFC (Asian Football Confederation) U-19 Championship Qualifiers later this year, where they have been drawn into Group F alongside hosts Saudi Arabia, Uzbekistan and Afghanistan for the AFC qualifiers.
+The India U-19 side also partook in another exposure trip in July where they played friendlies against Oman, Jordan and Kocaelispor's U-19 teams.

 India U-19 starting XI: Prabhsukhan Gill (GK) (C); Mohd.
-Rafi, Jitendra, Bikash Yumnum, Sumit Rathi; Vikram Partap, Thoiba Singh, Ricky Shabong, Ninthoi Meetei; Givson Singh; Aman Chetri.
+Rafi, Jitendra, Bikash Yumnum, Sumit Rathi; Vikram Partap, Thoiba Singh, Ricky Shabong (Manvir Singh 71'), Ninthoi Meetei (Ravi Bahadur Rana 87'); Givson Singh (Jeakson Singh 86'); Aman Chetri (Gurkirat Singh 52').